 Globally, support is growing for an International Financial Transaction Tax (FTT).
 The proposal is strongly supported by France and has the backing of Germany, Belgium, and others.
-The Harper administration is a leading opponent.
+Canada traditionally has opposed the FTT.

 The concept of an international FTT is a very small tax that is placed on all 'speculative' financial transactions.
 The initial proposal, known as the Tobin Tax (in reference to its first advocate, Nobel Laureate James Tobin), was to be a global tax applied only to currency speculation.
 This concept has since been expanded to include a small tax on hedge funds, derivatives, and bonds.